tarwn/lessthandot-hugo/blogs/content/posts/2012-03-28-report-builder-3-0-map.md

 When SQL Server 2008 was introduced, it included the new spatial data types of [geometry and geography][6].
 Report Builder 3.0 gave us the capability to add maps to reports, which can utilize those data types to visualize data.

 The Map Wizard in Report Builder 3.0 provides a simple way for you to create a map or map layer, tying it to spatial data.
-To begin, you need to understand that a report needs spatial data, to show the points you’re trying to display, and _can_ have analytical data, to show more information.
-I’ll walk you through using the wizard to create a simple two-layer map that shows the sales (analytical data) per AdventureWorks store (spatial data) in the state of New York.
+To begin, you need to understand that a report needs spatial data, to show the points you're trying to display, and _can_ have analytical data, to show more information.
+I'll walk you through using the wizard to create a simple two-layer map that shows the sales (analytical data) per AdventureWorks store (spatial data) in the state of New York.

 The Chart Wizard can be accessed in two ways.
 It will appear on the splash screen when you open Report Builder.
 It can also be found under File > New.